uwmadisoncals/cals-main-plugins/contact-form-plugin/readme.txt

 We updated all functionality for wordpress 3.8.1.
 The Turkish and Vietnamese language file are added.

 = V3.70 =
-BWS plugins section was updated.
+BWS Panel section was updated.

 = V3.69 =
 The French language file is updated.
 The Chinese language file is added.